UsmanBadar/Secure-Server-Client/README.md

 # Secure Server - Client

 This app is built with vanilla Python.
 This has a server and client architecture with encrypted communication using SSL on a local machine.
 It supports basic CRUD operations for a key value vault.
 It also uses hashing to check data integrity in storage.
 Basic rate limiting is also implemented to avoid Denial of Service scenario.
-It also uses multi-threading to handle several clients concurrently.
+It also uses multi-threading to concurrently handle several clients.
 Client gui is built with Tkinter.

 ## Features